IBM/fuse-webhdfs/README.md

 pip3 install fuse_webhdfs
 ```

-and this should pull in all dependencies
+and this install fuse_webhdfs with all its dependencies

 ## Preparing IBM internal certificates